twistedturtle/wacfig/README.md

 To apply the configuration permanently, there's a systemd service file which is triggered at boot, and a udev rule file which triggers when you plug the device(s) in.

+I don't use this much and I haven't seen the code in a while.
+Hopefully it still works.
+I'll check it out properly soon, but in the mean time if you encounter any problems please open an issue.

 ### options:</br>
   #### -h, --help